 It’s your wedding day.
 The universe starts a giant egg timer set for six years.
 When the egg timer goes off, you’ll either be divorced or you won’t.
 You’ve heard the rumor that 50% of marriages end in divorce, but Kevin and Cathy know some tips that can increase your odds of making it.
 More importantly, they know of a single strategy that would virtually guarantee that you would divorce before the timer went off.
 Would you want to know it?

 I think this is a pretty incredible piece of data.
-It suggests that there is something you can today that will dramatically change the course of your relationship.
+It suggests that there is something you can do today that will dramatically change the course of your relationship.
 More importantly, it suggests that there is something that you can not do that will lead to its demise.
 So, how do you turn towards instead of away?
 In order to understand turning, you have to first understand bids.

 A bid is any attempt from one partner to another for attention, affirmation, affection, or any other positive connection.
 Bids show up in simple ways, a smile or wink, and more complex ways, like a request for advice or help.
 In general, women make more bids than men, but in the healthiest relationships, both partners are comfortable making all kinds of bids.